 International Human Rights Day, which took place on Monday 10th December, is a chance for all of us to reflect on what human rights mean to us as a society, and think about how the often nebulous human rights laws and principles translate into our everyday lives.

-What is clear is that human rights are not just a far-removed theory for victims of domestic violence – they are real, they are tangible, and they are being eroded by perpetrators.
+What is clear is that human rights are not just a far-removed theory for victims of domestic abuse – they are real, they are tangible, and they are being eroded by perpetrators.

 If you’d like to help us and our work, you can donate to our Emergency Fund.
-All proceeds go directly to help women and children who have been affected by domestic violence.
+All proceeds go directly to help women and children who have been affected by domestic abuse.